ndom91/briefkasten/README.md

 ## 👷 Contributing

 This project is open to all contributions.
 Please stick to the repo settings and I'll be happy to take a look at your issue / PR!

-**Note that this repository will be nuked relatively soon and all code will be moved to the main `ndom91/briefkasten` repository**

 ## 📝 License